Review: Quantum Metrology and Sensing with Many-Body Systems: Summary and Outlook

 \section{Summary and Outlook}

 Exploiting quantum features, such as entanglement, can enhance the precision of a sensor well-beyond the capacity of a classical sensor, the so-called quantum-enhanced sensing.
 Such enhanced in precision has placed quantum sensing as one of the pillars of emerging quantum technologies.
-In addition to such enhancement, the size versatility of quantum probes allows for achieving extremely high spatial resolution.
-The potential applications are immense covering from biological monitoring to mining, atomic clocks, navigation and space exploration.
+In addition to such enhancement, the size versatility of quantum probes allows for achieving extremely high spatial resolution \cite{ockeloen2013quantum,kose2023superresolution}.
+The potential applications are immense covering from biological monitoring \cite{taylor2016quantum} to mining \cite{liu2024quantumcivil}, atomic clocks \cite{katori2011optical} , navigation \cite{baili2019quantum} and space exploration \cite{kohlrus2017quantum}.

-Interferometric quantum sensing has been the first demonstration of entanglement as a resource for sensing purposes.
-These types of sensors are very susceptible to decoherence and any interaction between particles is detrimental for their precision.
+Interferometric quantum sensing has been the first demonstration of entanglement as a resource for sensing purposes. { Some implementation of these types of sensors might be susceptible to decoherence as well as unwanted interaction between particles}.
 An alternative approach is to exploit quantum many-body systems for sensing.
 Unlike interferometry-based quantum sensors, in many-body probes interaction plays a crucial role.
 In this review, we have explored different aspects of quantum sensing using many-body systems.